What to Do if I’ve Been Charged With EIDL Loan Fraud?

 What Can a Criminal Defense Attorney Do for You?

 A criminal defense attorney can help you research the facts, do thorough investigations and most importantly negotiate the terms of the agreement.
 Violating the terms and trust of your loan is a serious issue and without the proper representation, an offender could face up to 30 years in federal prison with over $1 million in criminal fees.
 The criminal defense attorneys at Vikas Bajaj Law offices located in San Diego are here to help with your case and get you the best possible outcome.
-Contact our office today for a free consultation.
+Contact our office today for an initial consultation.